Become a mentor

 Mentoring time commitments and support

 Mentoring is not a time-intensive activity.
 We anticipate that two mentoring meetings between mentor and mentee lasting an hour should happen within the first month of the relationship.
 Thereafter communication could be through email and the frequency of meetings would vary between mentor and mentee.
-Contact should be on a quarterly basis as a minimum.
+In general, mentors give around 1-2 hours per month of their time to support their mentee.